nucypher/nucypher/docs/source/support/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It’s much more convenient for Alice to simply carry ETH.
 If she has to acquire NU also, it sets a much higher barrier to entry.
+Additionally, since NU is an ERC20 token, using it for payment instead of ETH offers no advantages.

 Q: Where are Bobs’ requests handled?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~